-In desperate need of time off, time away and no time to go very far, we did what many people in Southern California do: we headed for the beach.
-Not just any beach, but beautiful, charming Laguna Beach.
-The sea, the sand, and a wonderful spa.
-What a way to celebrate Kent’s birthday!
+In desperate need of time off and no time to go very far, we did what many people in Southern Californian do: we headed for the beach.
+Not just any beach, but beautiful, charming Laguna Beach, to the sea, the sand, and a wonderful spa.
+It was a great way to celebrate Kent’s birthday!
+Join us on our staycation at the Montage Laguna Beach.

 Crowning 30 lushly landscaped acres on a bluff above the Pacific ocean, the Montage Laguna Beach has warm, comfortable Craftsman-style architecture reflecting bygone days of the early 1900’s, the heyday of the California Arts and Crafts movement.